 Can I hold a fundraising event or collect on behalf of Share the Dignity?

-Of course!
 We would love you to hold an event – but you need to register with us first.
-Registration is required in each state and territory to ensure that we are meeting our charitable collection obligations.
-Please send us an email at email@example.com to discuss your event.
+You must register in each state and territory to ensure that we are meeting our charitable collection obligations.

 How do I register my charity to receive donations?